meher12/spring-apache-kafka-bootcamp/README.md

-# Java Spring & Apache Kafka Bootcamp - Basic to Complete
+# Java Spring & Apache Kafka Bootcamp - From Fundamentals to Advanced

-Welcome to the **Java Spring & Apache Kafka Bootcamp - Basic to Complete** project!
+Welcome to the **Java Spring & Apache Kafka Bootcamp - From Fundamentals to Advanced** project!

-This bootcamp is designed to provide a comprehensive understanding of Java Spring and Apache Kafka, covering the basics to advanced concepts.
-Whether you're a beginner looking to learn these technologies from scratch or an experienced developer seeking to deepen your knowledge, this bootcamp has got you covered.
+This bootcamp is designed to provide a comprehensive understanding of Java Spring and Apache Kafka, covering the core concepts to advanced techniques.
+Whether you're a beginner looking to learn these technologies from scratch or an experienced developer seeking to enhance your skills, this bootcamp has got you covered.

 ## Features